 a) Power – Some of these motion-activated sprinklers require a power source.
 You can find battery-operated versions but they do tend to be less powerful with a small radius of range.

 b) Water – You have to get the water from somewhere and that generally requires a constant feed from a hose pipe or water pump.
 Unless you don’t mind permanently running a hose around your garden to feed the squirter then avoid.
+Again, you will find some sprinkler systems which have a refillable reservoir but this does mean you need to regularly maintain it to ensure it has a supply of water.

 c) Innocent Targets – Motional-activated sprinklers aren’t advanced enough yet to detect humans.
-So if you happen to accidentally walk into it’s detection zone you’ll find yourself getting soaked too.
+So if you happen to accidentally walk into its detection zone you’ll find yourself getting soaked too.

 Method #3: Get a Dog